Yi Zhang (biochemist)

 Yi Zhang (张毅 (Zhāng Yì)) is a Chinese-American biochemist who specializes in the fields of epigenetics, chromatin, and developmental reprogramming.
-He is a Fred Rosen Professor of Pediatrics and Professor of Genetics at Harvard Medical School, a Senior Investigator of Program in Cellular and Molecular Medicine at Boston Children's Hospital, and an Investigator of the Howard Hughes Medical Institute.
-He is also an Associate Member of the Harvard Stem Cell Institute, as well as the Broad Institute of MIT and Harvard.
+He is a Fred Rosen Professor of Pediatrics and professor of genetics at Harvard Medical School, a senior investigator of Program in Cellular and Molecular Medicine at Boston Children's Hospital, and an investigator of the Howard Hughes Medical Institute.
+He is also an associate member of the Harvard Stem Cell Institute, as well as the Broad Institute of MIT and Harvard.
 He is best known for his discovery of several classes of epigenetic enzymes and the identification of epigenetic barriers of SCNT cloning.

 Education

-Zhang received his B.Sc. and Master degrees in Biophysics from China Agricultural University in 1984 and 1987, respectively.
-He then received his Ph.D. in Molecular Biophysics from Florida State University in 1995.
+Zhang received his B.Sc. and master's degrees in biophysics from China Agricultural University in 1984 and 1987, respectively.
+He then received his Ph.D. in molecular biophysics from Florida State University in 1995.
 From 1995 to 1999, He did his postdoctoral training in the lab of Danny Reinberg at the Howard Hughes Medical Institute, Robert Wood Johnson Medical School of the University of Medicine and Dentistry of New Jersey.